-Drinkwater and Trites (1987) tabulated monthly mean temperatures and salinities for irregularly shaped areas on the Scotian Shelf and in the eastern Gulf of Maine that generally corresponded to topographic features such as banks and basins (Fig. 41).
+Drinkwater and Trites (1987) tabulated monthly mean temperatures and salinities for irregularly shaped areas on the Scotian Shelf and in the eastern Gulf of Maine that generally corresponded to topographic features such as banks and basins (Fig. 40).
 Their analysis has been updated by Petrie et al. (1996a).
 We produced monthly mean conditions for 1997 at standard depths for selected areas (averaging any data within the month anywhere within these areas) and compared them to the long-term averages (1961-90).
 Unfortunately, data are not available for each month at each area and in some areas the monthly means are based upon only one profile.
-As a result the series are characterized by short period fluctuations or spikes superimposed upon long-period trends with amplitudes of 1-2°C.
+As a result the series are characterized by short period fluctuations or spikes superimposed upon long-period trends with amplitudes of 1-2°C. The spikes represent noise and most often show little similarity between regions.
+Thus care again must be taken in interpreting these data and little weight given to any individual mean.
+The long period trends often show similarity over several areas, however.
+To better show such trends we have estimated the annual mean anomaly based on all available means within the year and then calculated the 5-year running mean of the annual values.
+This is similar to our treatment of the Emerald Basin data.